About data and metadata reference standards

 - Integrated Strategy for Human Resources and Pay

-Data and metadata reference standards are issued under Appendix K of the Directive on Service and Digital.
+Data and metadata reference standards are issued in Appendix K of the Directive on Service and Digital.
 Departments described in section 6 of the directive must apply these standards in their systems and datasets.

 Development process